Don't Copy That Floppy

 Don't Copy That Floppy was an anti-copyright infringement campaign run by the Software Publishers Association (SPA) beginning in 1992.

 The video for the campaign, starring M. E. Hart as "MC Double Def DP", was filmed at Cardozo High School in Washington, D.C., and produced by cooperation between the SPA, the Educational Section Anti-Piracy Committee, and the Copyright Protection Fund, in association with Vilardi Films.

 The groups distributed the film for general viewing through VHS tapes that were mailed to schools.
 In later years, the film became a viral video sensation through websites such as YouTube, where the official video has had over 2 million views as of January 2022.

-On August 17, 2009, the Software and Information Industry Association (formed in 1999 when the Software Publishers Association merged with the Information Industry Association) released a follow-up to Don't Copy That Floppy, called Don't Copy That 2.
-The sequel features MC Double Def DP as he continues his crusade against "piracy" in the digital age.
+On August 17, 2009, the Software and Information Industry Association (formed in 1999 when the Software Publishers Association merged with the Information Industry Association) released a follow-up to Don't Copy That Floppy called Don't Copy That 2.